-\begin{proof} This is just an application of the branching rule in \cite[Theorem 4.10]{flagged}, so we will adopt the same notations.
-It will be sufficient to explain how to recover the statement of this lemma from the cited theorem, and in order to do so we will go back and forth from \cite{flagged} to unravel this branching result.
+\begin{proof} This is an application of the branching rule described in \cite[Theorem 4.10]{flagged}, so we will adopt the same notation.
+It will be sufficient to explain how to recover the statement of our lemma from the cited theorem.
+To do so, we will go back and forth from \cite{flagged} to unravel this branching result.

 Indeed, the results in the aforementioned paper allow to compute the Littlewood-Richardson type coefficients $\overline{c}^\lambda_{\eta\mu}$ appearing in the decomposition: